dianadiazc/customer-wa/content/work3/_index.md

 You will use Systems Manager in this Lab, therefore it is strongly recommended to run **Lab 1: Operational Excellence** in this workshop to perform this Lab.
 In case you cannot run all tasks in Lab 1, ensure to run *Task 4: Enabling SSM for EC2 instances*.

+## Duration

+Estimated time to complete: 1 hour and 10 min

 ## Tasks

 1. [Adding subnets to a second AZ](https://main.d2azidedm760yt.amplifyapp.com/work3/task-1/)